 Only time will tell.

 What do you think?
-You can leave your comment below.
+Is it a good idea for Allegiant Airlines to conduct flights to Mexico again?
+You can leave your comment here.